 - Thomas Edison using the ghost of Rasputin in an attempt to assassinate Tesla.
 Which turns out to be only one of his villainous schemes.

-- While not exactly villainous, James Forrestal, Truman's Sec Def, was the man most responsible for the creation of Majestic 12.
+- While not exactly villainous, James Forrestal, Truman's Secretary of Defense, was the man most responsible for the creation of Majestic 12, an amoral black ops program which causes problems throughout the series.

 - How Unscientific!: Plenty of sci-fi craziness to go around, but Robo is utterly (and, apparently, rightly) incredulous about Dr. Dinosaur's supposed time-travel machine.
 Considering that it was apparently constructed of fronds, rocks "and CRYSTALS!", even given the super-science world he lives in he's arguably right to be.